Skip to content

 Pricing $29.99 / month Pro, or $300 / year Free

-Free tier 10 hours or 7 days of full access, no credit card Unlimited local use, no account
+Free tier 1 hour on signup + 10-hour, 7-day trial, no credit card Unlimited local use, no account

-AI agents pre-installed Claude Code, Codex CLI, OpenCode, Gemini CLI None (installable, practically too slow)
+AI agents pre-installed Claude Code, Codex CLI, OpenCode, Gemini CLI None — Node crashes (iSH issue #2335)

-Persistent storage 30 GB cloud, survives device loss Local to the iPhone, tied to the device
+Persistent storage 30 GB cloud, survives device loss Local to the Apple device, tied to the install

 Offline capability No (cloud-only) Yes (fully on-device, no network required)